 Kyna Hamill is a writer and educator in the Boston area.
-She is the Director of Boston University’s Core Curriculum (CAS) and teaches dramatic literature in BU’s School of Theatre (CFA).
+She is the Director of Boston University’s Core Curriculum (CAS) and teaches courses on American Minstrelsy and pre-modern theatre.
 She has served as the lead scholar at the New Repertory Theatre in Watertown Spotlight Symposium series.

 Kyna also specializes in the visual culture of the early Commedia dell’arte.
 She is particularly interested in the seventeenth-century theatrical etchings of the artist Jacques Callot (1592-1635) and has published articles in Print Quarterly and Theatre Symposium on the topic.
 Her current book project examines the legacy of Callot on art, literature and theatre.
 Her articles on theatre can be found below.